mideind/GreynirEngine/doc/index.rst

 The entire `Database of Modern Icelandic Inflection <http://bin.arnastofnun.is/DMII/>`_ (`Beygingarlýsing íslensks nútímamáls <http://bin.arnastofnun.is>`_), with over 6 million entries, is embedded within Reynir in compressed form.
-By looking up word forms in this database, and applying over 16,000 grammar rules (productions), Reynir is able to infer what the most likely lemmas are, how they are inflected in the parsed text, and where they fit in the overall sentence structure.
+By looking up word forms in this database and applying context-free grammar rules (productions) and scoring heuristics, Reynir is able to infer what the most likely lemmas are, how they are inflected in the parsed text, and where they fit in the overall sentence structure.

 Reynir is thoroughly documented, and its source code is of course `available on GitHub <https://github.com/vthorsteinsson/ReynirPackage>`_.